codebyvictor/Machine-learning-Trading/README.md

 We implement a walk-forward design with a 5-year rolling training window and a 1-year test window (date debut - date fin coverage).
 Daily predictions are translated into long/short SPY signals and reported at least at a monthly frequency.
-Transparency is ensured through clear documentation of feature enginee- ring (including revision-aware handling of macro releases and fixed-maturity interpolation for 3-month vola- tility), model selection (OLS, stepwise AIC, LASSO/Relaxed LASSO, Ridge, bagging, Random Forest ; plus classification variants), and evaluation (out-of-sample R2, RMSE, annualized return/volatility, Sharpe, max drawdown).
+Transparency is ensured through clear documentation of feature engineering (including revision-aware handling of macro releases and fixed-maturity interpolation for 3-month volatility), model selection (OLS, stepwise AIC, LASSO/Relaxed LASSO, Ridge, bagging, Random Forest ; plus classification variants), and evaluation (out-of-sample R2, RMSE, annualized return/volatility, Sharpe, max drawdown).